• facebook

 This can get overwhelming for a few users, but don’t worry; we will walk you through the easiest ways to migrate Distribution Lists to Microsoft 365 Groups in Outlook.

-Why do you Need to Upgrade to Microsoft 365 Groups?
+Why do you need to upgrade to Microsoft 365 Groups?

 Read more about why moving to Microsoft groups in Outlook.